 In 2015, I was done.
 I had fought this battle long enough.
 I was clinically obese and I was exhausted emotionally, physically and spiritually.
 I felt terrible about myself.
 I couldn’t tie my shoes without significant effort.
-No amount of working out worked.
-I couldn’t fit into any of the clothes in my closet and I wasn’t about to go shopping for bigger clothes at this point.
+No amount of working outworked.
+I couldn’ fit into any of the clothes in my closet and I wasn’t about to g shopping for bigger clothes at this point.
 The shame and self-loathing was all consuming.

 Even though I prayed about it, I didn’t truly believe God wanted to be involved in “my little food problem.”
 Did God REALLY care about whether or not I ate the rest of my kids’ chicken nuggets out of the sink?
-Washed them down with a glass of wine (or 2?)
 Did He notice the delicious chocolate pick me up after dinner that got me through the dishes?
 Or the snack in front of the TV?
 Of course not.
 He had bigger fish to fry.

-And so I went... kicking and screaming...but I went.
+And so I went kicking and screaming.
 I will be honest with you, these first few days and weeks were very hard.
-I felt alone, scared, ashamed and very, very angry.
+I felt alone, scared, ashamed and angry.

 The following 2 years in the program helped me tremendously.
-I spent the 1st year asking God if he really cared about my food issues.
+I have loved Jesus as long as I can remember, but I still I spent the 1st year asking Him if He really cared about my food issues.
 His answer was a resounding, “Yes.
 I care, because I love you.”
 My next question was, “Would He save me from my food issues?”
 His answer was a resounding, “Yes.
 I will, because I love you.”

 And so, with the Lord’s help in the next 2 years, and a community He provided surrounding me, we managed to restore my body to a healthy weight - a weight I maintain to this day by His grace.

-With this new found weight loss, I thought my chance had finally come to have a smokin’ hot body.
+With this new found weight loss, I was so happy.
 Then, almost 2 years to the day after I started down the road of healing and recovery.
 I got very sick.

 It came on quickly.
 One week I was fine and the next week I felt deathly ill.
 I was in and out of the ER and doctor’s offices for seven days, but no one knew what was wrong.
 Sunday morning I felt something explode inside my body and I couldn’t get off the floor.
 My husband called 911 and I was rushed to the ER.

-Healing from surgery of this magnitude under infected conditions was very difficult.
-Plus, as result of the surgery, I got a huge hernia.
-Once again, just when I thought I was getting better I was in the hospital, having surgery.
+Healing from surgery of this magnitude was very difficult.
 Through it all the Lord was with me, reminding me that He does care and He does help in amazing ways only He can and does.

 My body will never be the same.
 However, I am thankful for this journey and these scars because they have brought me here to this moment with you… and to health coaching.
-I discovered my years of lay counseling in the church, personal experiences, and desire to help others all came together in the field of health coaching.
-As a result, I entered in to a rigorous year-long training program at the Functional Medicine Coaching Academy.
+I discovered my years of lay counselling in the church, personal experiences, and desire to help others all came together in the field of health coaching.
+As a result, I entered into a rigorous year-long training program at the Functional Medicine Coaching Academy.

-Now, I am a professional health coach, trained in Functional Medicine and Positive Psychology and loving it!
+Now, I am a professional health coach, trained in Functional Medicine and Positive Psychology and so thankful.